Kwit Alternative

 Quick verdict

 Use Kwit if you want a general quit-smoking app for cigarettes and e-cigarettes.
 Use QuitNicPouches if your real habit is Zyn, Velo, On!, Rogue, or another nicotine pouch brand and you need a pouch-specific taper plan.
+For pouch users, QuitNicPouches can be the stronger alternative to Kwit because the plan starts with pouch count, strength, triggers, and taper steps.

 What matters for pouch users